Clarke Gayford

-Clarke Timothy Gayford (born 24 October 1976) is a New Zealand radio and television broadcaster, presenter of the fishing documentary show Fish of the Day.
-He is the fiancé of Jacinda Ardern, who was prime minister of New Zealand from October 2017 to January 2023.
+Clarke Timothy Gayford (born October 1976) is a New Zealand television and radio broadcaster, presenter of the fishing documentary show Fish of the Day.
+He is the husband of Jacinda Ardern, who served as prime minister of New Zealand from October 2017 to January 2023.

-Education and career
+Early life, education and career

-Gayford was raised on a farm outside Gisborne.
+Gayford was born in October 1976 and grew up at a farm outside Gisborne.
+He is the eldest of three siblings.
 From the age of 11, he boarded at Palmerston North Boys' High School.
 In 1995, he matriculated at Otago University, Dunedin, to study for a Bachelor of Arts degree, before transferring to the New Zealand Broadcasting School in Christchurch.
 After he graduated from broadcasting school, Gayford successfully pitched student-life show Cow TV (1999) to Dunedin's Channel 9.

 In 1999, Gayford appeared as a contestant on Treasure Island, a reality television game show.
 In 2003, he began broadcasting on the C4 music television channel, presenting youth programmes.
 In 2010, Gayford presented the third season of Extraordinary Kiwis, a biographical documentary series.
 Gayford also presented several radio shows, including morning and afternoon drive time shows on More FM and George FM, respectively.

 In 2015, with producer Mike Bhana, Gayford created fishing show Fish of the Day, for Choice TV.
 The documentary series is also broadcast on National Geographic Channel, and has screened in over 35 countries.
 In 2021 Gayford hosted the television show Moving Houses.
 He made a guest appearance as himself in the first season 2 episode of Wellington Paranormal.